 Wine rated (2024 guide) 16/20

 Medium cherry red.
 Inviting dark red fruit with a hint of pepper.
 Deliciously fragrant.
-Juicy yet well-structured.
-Refined, well-balanced tannins, if a little lighter.
+Juicy but also well-structured.
+Refined and well-balanced tannins, although slightly lighter.
 2025-2029

 Vinous